Ian Haug

 Ian Haug (born 21 February 1970) is an Australian musician and the lead guitarist, songwriter, and backing vocalist in the rock band Powderfinger from its formation in 1989 until its breakup in 2010.
 He is presently a member of The Church.

 Powderfinger

-Powderfinger was formed in 1989 by vocalist and guitarist Ian Haug, bass guitarist John Collins and drummer Steven Bishop, who took their band's name from the Neil Young song "Powderfinger".
+Powderfinger in 1989 by vocalist and guitarist Ian Haug, bass guitarist John Collins and drummer Steven Bishop, who took their band's name from the Neil Young song "Powderfinger".
 Before the band's formation, Haug had played in other Brisbane-based outfits.
 The band later sought an extra guitarist, Bernard Fanning, who Haug had met in a university class.
 Fanning took over the role of lead vocals from Haug, and at the same time Jon Coghill joined, replacing Bishop.
 Powderfinger's final line-up change came with the addition of guitarist Darren Middleton.
 The line-up of Coghill, Collins, Fanning, Haug and Middleton remained unchanged from 1992 onwards.